HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-03-parallelly-and-future.md

 </blockquote>

-(If you are interested in the new features in **future** 1.20.1, see blog post 'NNNNNNNN'.)

-I've cleaned up around the house - the **[future]** package now depends on the new **[parallelly]** package.
+I've cleaned up around the house - the **[future]** package now(*) depends on the new **[parallelly]** package.
 Now, if you're like me and concerned about bloated package dependencies, I'm sure you immediately wondered why I chose to introduce a new dependency?
 I'll explain below, but let me be start to make a few things clear:

 * The functions in the **parallelly** package used to be part of the **future** package